 Digital Culture - Music Concentration

-In the digital culture program in music, students complement their knowledge of digital culture with discipline-specific courses in the School of Music.
+In the digital culture program with a concentration in music, students complement their knowledge of digital culture with discipline-specific courses in the School of Music.
 These courses focus on understanding the foundations, historical and theoretical structures of commercial and popular music, and the principles of electronic music composition and digital sound.